 Upon receipt of funds, awards are credited toward any tuition and fees that you owe the college.
 Federal Work Study earnings are paid every two weeks for hours worked.
 All aid disbursements are handled by Enrollment Services.
-You now have the choice to receive your refunds to an existing bank account via electronic funds transfer (EFT) or to a personalized Visa® prepaid debit card issued by Citi® through the Maricopa Student Refund Program (MSRP)!
+You now have the choice to receive your refunds to an existing bank account via electronic funds transfer (EFT) or to a personalized Discover® prepaid debit card issued by My Money Network® through the Maricopa Student Refund Program (MSRP)!
 This great new program is intended to give students faster and more convenient access to their financial aid disbursements and tuition and fee refunds.
 Specific information can be found under the "Important Dates - FA Disbursements, Book Charge, Tuition, etc" section of this website.

 - You must be over 16 years old and not concurrently enrolled in high school, an elementary or secondary program or taking college credit to earn a high school diploma or GED.